1. Key Characteristics of German Pinschers

 The short, glossy coat comes in colors of black, blue, brown, fawn and red and may have markings of red, tan, or red and tan.

-The breed was revitalized in 1958 after Werner Jung risked his life to smuggle a female into Eastern Germany.
+The German Pinscher breed was revitalized in 1958 after Werner Jung risked his life to smuggle a female pinscher into Eastern Germany.
 She was then mated to several males, and the breed slowly began to increase in number.

-The American Kennel Club recognized the breed in 2003.
+The American Kennel Club (AKC) recognized the breed in 2003.

-Pinschers are great watch dogs.
+German Pinschers make great watch dogs.
 They are smart, confident and always alert.

 4. Is This the Right Dog for You?

-LOW: The short, glossy coat sheds an average amount and is easy to maintain.
-Brush the coat occasionally and bathe the dog as needed.
+LOW: A German Pinscher’s short, glossy coat sheds an average amount and is easy to maintain.
+You’ll need to brush the coat occasionally and bathe the dog as needed.
 Also, trim those fast-growing nails regularly.

-MEDIUM: German Pinschers are generally pretty healthy dogs, but common health issues for this breed can include:
+MEDIUM: German Pinschers are generally pretty healthy dogs, but common health issues for the breed can include:

 - Hip dysplasia